Episode III: Part II - Stargazer's shuttlecraft arrives at the Martian Colony

 “One more pass,” Foxwell declared, leveling and reducing speed before coming to a gentle rest on the Martian surface.

-Instrument panel readings within normal limits, Ensign Robers turned his head before shouting, “how you doing back there, doctor?”
+Instrument panel readings within normal limits, Roberts turned his head before shouting, “how are you, Doctor?”

-“How am I doing?”
+“How am I?”
 Rivera parroted sarcastically.
-“Like I’m the main ingredient in a shake and bake contest, that’s how I’m doing,” he yelled back.
+“Like I’m the main ingredient in a shake and bake contest, that’s how,” he yelled back.

 Foxwell and Roberts exchanged glances, quietly laughing.